Shahbaz Khan Kamboh: Career

-Introducing Dagh-o-Mahali

-As soon as Shahbaz Khan became Mir Bakshi, he introduced the Dagh-o-Mahali (a branding system) which had considerably cut down the over-heads as well as the corruption prevalent in the military departments of the kingdom.
-The system had been earlier in vogue during Alauddin Khalji as well as Sher Shah Suri but was discontinued during Mughal rule and was replaced with a fief system which came to be badly misused by the Amirs and the officers.
-Under this system, the country was divided into numerous fiefs which were distributed among the Amirs.
-Unfortunately, they had become greedy, corrupt and oppressive and often also rebellious.
-A major part of the revenue was misappropriated by the fief-holders for personal use.
-Shahbaz Khan changed the system and handled the branding system with such a skill and competency that not only it ended the rampant corruption but also improved discipline in the military and reduced the needless financial burden on the imperial treasury.
-But the new system had earned Shahbaz Khan the hatred of the nobles like Mirza Aziz Koka He severely criticized the new system.
+As soon as Shahbaz Khan became Mir Bakshi, he introduced the Dagh-o-Mahali, a new branding system.
+Under the old system, the country was divided into numerous fiefs which were distributed among the Amirs; unfortunately, a major part of the revenue was misappropriated by the fief-holders for personal use.
+Shahbaz Khan changed the system to reduce corruption and the needless financial burden on the imperial treasury.
+However, Dagh-o-Mahali made Shahbaz Khan the enemy of nobles such as Mirza Aziz Koka.